Sanmiareoye/online-betting-dashboard/README.md

 If you prefer to run the project locally without Docker, follow these steps: l## Local Environment

-If you are running the project **locally (not in Docker)**, you'll need to set up a **PostgreSQL** database.

-Ensure that the PostgreSQL database is running and accessible at the specified URL.
+Ensure that the PostgreSQL database is running and accessible at the specified URL and your database url is accessible via the .env file like shown above, I used postgre.app to run it locally on my computer.

 1. **Backend**: